 It was for us a terrible experience when he soon after the war gave up being a priest.

 I was a young lad, but I remember everything.

 There were quite a lot of them here before the war.
 Both rich and poor.

 We lived like neighbors next door.
 They bothered nobody.
 They had their little synagogue.

 Our vicar even often discussed with their rabbi, although the parson was not very happy with it.
 Nobody saw the poor because they were just like us.
 But if they were rich, so you could see it.

 One could even earn a little each Saturday there because they were not allowed to do anything.

 The Communists?
 Yes.
 There were several among them.
 Their families were very unhappy because of this.
 Not enough that they rejected their religion.
 They did not recognize the divine orders either.
-It was worst in the Sheidak family.
-They were rich, but their older son, a freak, became Bolshevik.
+The worst was in the Sheidak family.
+They were rich, but their older son, a freak, became a Bolshevik.
 When the police came for him, he was already on the Russian side of the border.

 When the war broke out and the Russians came, these Jewish communists, together with several of ours, came out with red flags.
 Two of these families, the poor ones, have made a welcome gate with flowers.
 These rich and religious Jews preferred to remain invisible.